 Why get involved in property investment?

-For one, based on historical data, investing in real estate provides higher and above average returns than many asset classes in Australia.
+For one, based on historical data, investing in real estate provides above average returns than many asset classes in Australia.

 Investment property in Australia has enjoyed a strong average annual growth rate and future demand is also a given, thanks to the increasing population and declining household size.